-A spinal cord stimulator is a device that’s implanted near your spine.
+A spinal cord stimulator (also called SCS) is a device that’s implanted near your spine.
 It generates mild electrical impulses that interfere with the transmission of pain signals traveling along the spinal cord to your brain.
 Traditional spinal cord stimulators produce a gentle tingling sensation that masks the feeling of pain, while high-frequency stimulators reduce pain without this sensation.
 A spinal cord stimulation system (SCS) is made up of components that include:

 - Neurostimulator, which is a small device that sends the electrical signals